zhixiangteoh/tP/docs/UserGuide.md

 //   add         [<qn> /ans <ans>]          Adds a new flash card to the current deck.
 //   list        [/ans]                     Lists all flash cards in the current deck, optionally with answers.
 //   delete <ix> [-y]                       Deletes the flash card at list index <ix> from the current deck.
+//   update <ix>                            Updates the flash card at list index <ix> from the current deck.
 //   pptx        [-y] [-cs <index |         Creates a PowerPoint slides based on the current deck.
 //               -oc <bg color> <txt color>]
 //   start                                  Enter Game Mode for this deck!
 Do your best!